The-Batman-Code/Project-9.5-NYC-Event-Driven-Data-Analytics-Dataproc-Pyspark/readme.md

 ![](images/new_dash.png)

 # How to do this?
 1. Create 2 folders named python and input in our previously used cloud storage bucket.
+Make the necessary changes in the main.py file like project name change, bigquery dataset name change, etc.
 ![](images/cs.png)

 2. In the python folder place the main.py file in the cloud function folder in this repo.